Ked57/hsm/README.md

 > Web App to manage your home server

+You'd like to try it or install the PWA ?
+Go to <a href="https://hsm.k3d.dev/">https://hsm.k3d.dev/</a>

 # Server side

 This is a typescript app able to perform commands by ssh into your server, it exposes an API